What is food poisoning?

 How common is food poisoning?

-Food poisoning is very common.
-Most cases aren’t severe enough to require hospitalization.
-According to the CDC, about 48 million people experience some type of food poisoning each year in the United States.
-Around 3,000 people die from foodborne illness every year.
+It’s very common.
+According to the CDC, about 48 million people a year experience some type of food poisoning in the United States.
+Most cases are not serious.
+However, about 3,000 people a year die from complications related to foodborne illness.

 Symptoms and Causes

-People get foodborne illness by eating or drinking contaminated food, water, and other beverages.
-Food can become contaminated at any time during storage, preparation and cooking.
+You get it by eating or drinking contaminated food, water or other beverages.
+Food can become contaminated at any stage of production, from harvesting to storage to cooking or preparation.
 Contamination occurs when food is not: